Spinal cord injury, Australia 2014–15

 Citation

-Australian Institute of Health and Welfare (2018) Spinal cord injury, Australia 2014–15, AIHW, Australian Government, accessed 30 September 2023.
+AIHW (Australian Institute of Health and Welfare) (2018) Spinal cord injury, Australia 2014–15, AIHW, Australian Government, accessed 24 June 2026.

-PDF | 948Kb
+PDF | 948kB

 In 2014–15, 264 newly incident cases of traumatic spinal cord injury (SCI) due to external causes were reported to the Australian Spinal Cord Injury Register.
 Males accounted for 4 in 5 (80%) of traumatic SCI cases.
 Land transport crashes (42%) were the leading mechanism of injury for cases of traumatic SCI sustained in 2014–15, followed by Falls (40%).
 Around one-third (35%) were sustained during sports or leisure activities.